Introduction to Frontier

 Default Ladders

-Section titled “Default Ladders”Frontier ships with seven ready-to-use ladders out of the box:
+Section titled “Default Ladders”Frontier ships with nine ready-to-use ladders out of the box:

 | Ladder | Format |